banesullivan/localtileserver/README.md

 - Create a local tile server for large geospatial images
 - View local raster files with `ipyleaflet`
 - Extract regions of interest (ROIs) interactively
-- Use include example dataset to generate Digital Elevation Models
+- Use the example datasets to generate Digital Elevation Models
 - Visualize rasters with the included CesiumJS web viewer

 ## ℹ️ Overview